paramvir-b/AndroidGridViewCompatLib/README.md

 AndroidGridViewCompatLib
 ========================

 Multi-select grid view for android API level 7 and above.
-(NOTE: if you are running against API level 4 try using version 1.0.0 tag)
+(NOTE: if you are running against API level 4 use tag v1.0.0)

 Motivation
 ----------